 APPLY TO BE A VENDOR

 The information on this webpage is only a portion of the information and rules for our vendors.
-Before applying, please review our full 2024 Vendor Information Packet – Rules & Regulations to ensure you are ready for a successful event experience.
+Please refer to our 2026 Vendor Information Packet – Rules & Regulations

 BEFORE APPLYING and BOOTH FEE SCHEDULE

-While most content is shared on this page, please review the complete 2024 Vendor Information – Rules & Regulations document containing vendor information, our health & safety plan, booth set up information and more.
+While most content is shared on this page, please review the 2026 Vendor Information – Rules & Regulations (last updated November 3, 2025).

-Add-ons such as tables, increased electrical service, RV parking, and additional Vendor Badges are available for additional fees as outlined in the application.
+Add-ons such as tables, increased electrical service, RV parking, extra vendor badges, etc. are available for additional fees as outlined in the application.

-This application fee will reflect on your financial statement under the business descriptor ASTORIACOC-FEST-GOONIE or ASTORIACOC-GOONDOCKS.
+This application fee will reflect on your financial statement under the business descriptor ASTORIACHAM or ASTORIAWARRCHAMBER.

-November 1, 2023: Applications available for the 2024 festival to previous 2023 vendors and Chamber member businesses only.
-You will receive a link via email on November 1st.
+November 6, 2025 at 12:00 p.m.
+PT: Applications available for the 2026 festival to previous 2025 vendors and Astoria-Warrenton Area Chamber of Commerce member businesses only.
+You will receive a link via email from us.
+We intend to process applications within a week of receiving them during this early application window.

-*If you believe you qualify for the early application window and did not receive an email on Wednesday November 1st, please contact events@oldoregon.com.
-Please be advised that we define “previous vendor” as a vendor that participated in last year’s 2023 festival.
-If you participated in years prior to 2023, you must wait to apply when the application link goes live for all prospective vendors midday Wednesday November 15th.
+*If you believe you qualify for the early application window and did not receive an email on Thursday, November 6th, please contact events@oldoregon.com.
+Please be advised that we define “previous vendor” as a vendor that participated in the 2025 festival.
+If you participated in years prior to 2025, you must wait to apply when the application link goes live for all prospective vendors on Thursday, November 20th.

 APPLICATION REVIEW PROCESS